Cocoa, the raw version of chocolate

 If you are taking baby steps, perhaps just start with the cacao powder.
-We’re going to get some and will create some healthy chocolate milk and smoothie recipes for you soon.

 We’d also like to have a go at making our own date paste, we heard it’s simple to do ( Step 1: Push crushed pitted dates into a saved jam jar till they reach the top !
 Step 2: top up with water and seal in fridge overnight.
 Step 3: should be soft now so just blend to a paste and keep the jar in the fridge…should last about a month. )

 Once we send you access to the free pdf download, you’ll be able to access all our private posts for our email members.
 We’ll also show you where we like to get the best ingredients and some other starter packs too.

 You can get your healthy cocoa daily in home made raw cocoa hot chocolate, smoothies, or home made chocolates even.
 To get started, check out the chocolate making kits in the shopping links in our private post.
 We’ve just bought the vegan and diabetic friendly chocolate making starter kit as gifts for daughter and father, so we’ll see how they get on and let you know.